zTHiwin/HADES/README.md

 ## How to change Application (.exe) Name:
 Open build/x64/CMakeLists.txt or build/Win32/CMakeLists.txt
 In line 2, change the "HADESApp" to "desired app name goes here"

+The file name will also need to be added to the run.bat file in order to target the proper x64 exe.